 You can either say well, it was the first lead source which I would attribute back to Facebook.
 Or you can say the last lead sources would put them over the edge so I would give the lead to the website.

 I don’t want you to get so granular so quickly that you just start to confuse yourself.
-So that is kind of tracking one on one.
-We’ll talk more about some more advanced tracking and website stuff and eye-tracking and all that good stuff in the future, but those are the three core elements to start with.
+So that is kind of tracking marketing campaigns one on one.
+We’ll talk more about tracking marketing campaigns on an advanced level and website stuff and eye-tracking and all that good stuff in the future, but those are the three core elements to start with.

 Get out there, make a change, and take some action.